mavlink/rfcs/text/001x-battery_improvements.md

 This RFC proposes:
 - a new `BATTERY_STATUS_V2` message that has a single cumulative voltage value rather than individual cell voltage arrays.
 - a new (optional) `BATTERY_VOLTAGES` message that can be scaled to as many cells as needed, and which reports them as faults.
-- mechanisms to ease supporting both message types until we can eventually deprecate `BATTERY_STATUS`

 # Motivation